 Chris Parvin | A Board-Certified Expert in Estate Planning and Probate Law

 When seeking to protect your personal interests and enforce the terms of your loved one’s estate plan, it pays to have an experienced attorney on your side.
 In addition to being a Board-Certified Specialist in Estate Planning and Probate Law, Chris Parvin brings a wealth of practical experience to representing all parties involved in probate and estate administration.
-As Managing Partner of the Dallas, TX law firm of Emmert & Parvin, L.L.P., Chris’s credentials also include:
+As Managing Partner of the Dallas, TX law firm of Parvin Law Group, P.C., Chris’s credentials also include: